 If the glucose targets are not achieved, the dose is escalated every 4 weeks by 2.5 mg per 4 weeks to the highest dose of 15 mg.

 What is the dose of Mounjaro for Weight Loss?

-Mounjaro is not yet approved for weight loss.
-The dosing schedule will probably remain the same as for diabetics but people will need to continue a higher maintenance dose if they are using it for weight loss for better results.
+The dosing schedule of Tirzepatide (Zepbound) is the same as mentioned for Mounjaro for diabetics but people will need to continue a higher maintenance dose if they are using it for weight loss for better results.